 TL;DR- communicate regularly and keep it short.

 Employees assess the amount of effort it’ll take to digest your message BEFORE they read a single word.
-When it comes to workplace wellness strategies, communication is key.
+When it comes to wellness engagement strategies, communication is key.

-If you’re working with multiple vendors on different platforms, information gets lost quickly.
+Information gets lost quickly if you’re working with multiple vendors on different platforms.
 A communication strategy is a high-level process that informs employees about what you’re offering.
-These messages are meant to capture interest and spark conversations that lead to engagement.
+These messages capture interest and spark conversations that lead to engagement.

 A common mistake?
 Creating one giant email blast with ALL the information.
 We have left the era of novela emails.
 Avoid that.

-Here’s how to create a workplace wellness communication strategy that works.
+Here’s how to create workplace wellness engagement strategies that work.

 1. Gather all communication channels.